deltachat/deltachat-pages/en/help.md

 ## Does Delta Chat support HTML-emails?

 - Yes.
-If incoming email lacks a plain text part, we convert HTML-emails to plain text ourself.
+If incoming email lacks a plain text part, we convert HTML-emails to plain text ourselves.
 Outgoing emails always use plain text.

 # Groups

 ## How can I create a group?

 - Select **Add group** from the "Sandwich menu" in the upper left corner of the chat overview.
-- On the following screen, select the **group members** and hit the checkmark in the upper right corner.
+- On the following screen, select the **group members** and hit the check mark in the upper right corner.
 After that, you can define a **group name**.
 - As soon as you write the **first message** in the group, all members are informed about the new group and can answer in the group (as long as you do not write a message in the group the group is invisible to the members).

 ## Who can add members to a group?